agnesoft/adb/documentation/design_specification_query.md

 #### alias

 Represents an alias of a different type.
-Its value must be an existing (defined) type.
+Its value must be a defined type.
 It can be any native or custom type including another alias.

 Syntax: